Jim Langer: Miami Dolphins

 In Langer's first two years in Miami he played sparingly behind veteran center Bob DeMarco but in 1972, DeMarco was traded to Cleveland during the pre-season and Langer became the starter at center in the 1972 season.
 Between 1970 and 1979, he played 128 consecutive games for the Dolphins.
 Among these games were the 1972 and 1973 Super Bowl victories.

 In 1972, during Super Bowl VII he played every offensive snap.
 The Dolphins win–loss figure in the season was 17-0 when it won the Super Bowl VII.
-Dolphins were the only unbeaten, untied team in the history of the league.
+The 1972 Dolphins are still the only unbeaten, untied team in the history of the league.

 In 1973, during the Super Bowl VIII, the Dolphins again became the champions after they defeated the Vikings 24–7.
 Langer played a decisive role in the game where the ball was run 53 times for 196 yards by the Dolphins.

 During a 6-year stretch in the mid-1970s, Langer was named AP First-team All-Pro 3 times 1974, 1975, and 1977, and Second-team Team All-Pro thrice, in 1973, 1976, and 1978.
 He also appeared in the Pro Bowl each of those seasons.
 Langer played in three Super Bowls with the Dolphins, losing in Super Bowl VI, but winning in Super Bowl VII and Super Bowl VIII.
 In 1975, he was voted as the Dolphins' most valuable player while serving as an offensive lineman.
 He played ten seasons with the Dolphins.
 A knee injury ended his playing days with Miami nine games into the 1979 season with seven games still left.